-To plan properly, it is essential to get clear understanding of the requirement.
+To plan properly, it is essential to get a clear understanding of the requirement.
 Divide your assignment into smaller tasks and plan each of them.
-This will help you to remain organized and focused towards your goal.
+This will help you to remain organized and focused on your goal.

 2. Lot of Research

-There are many authentic guidelines available on internet for UI controls, interactions and layouts.
+There are many authentic guidelines available on the internet for UI controls, interactions, and layouts.
 You don’t have to invent things from scratch.
-Few examples are Google, Windows and Apple design guidelines.
-Pick the ones that best match with your requirements and stick to them.
+A few examples are Google, Windows, and Apple design guidelines.
+Pick the ones that best match your requirements and stick to them.